VIDEO: Cosmonauts Slice Spacecraft For Clues To Cause Of Mysterious Hole

 It was all part of an attempt Tuesday to solve the mystery of the leaking International Space Station.

-"The cosmonauts spent hours using knives, scissors and what looked like garden shears to cut away at the insulation around the spacecraft's orbital module, to peek at the damaged area," NPR's Geoff Brumfiel reported.
+"The cosmonauts spent hours using knives and what looked like garden shears to cut away at the insulation around the spacecraft's orbital module, to peek at the damaged area," NPR's Geoff Brumfiel reported.
 "All along, mission control in Moscow pleaded with them to take it slow so they wouldn't make the situation worse."

 The leak was discovered in August, when cabin pressure in the ISS subtly dropped.
 Upon investigating, the flight crew found a tiny hole in the Soyuz capsule, which was docked to the space station.

-The crew slowed the leak with a piece of Kapton silicon tape, and later patched the hole with gauze and epoxy.
+The crew slowed the leak with a piece of Kapton silicone tape, and later patched the hole with gauze and epoxy.
 But the question remained: What caused the hole in the first place?
 Investigators quickly dismissed theories of meteorite impacts, as the hole seemed to come from inside the capsule, said Dmitry Rogozin, the head of Russia's space agency Roscosmos, according to state news agency TASS.

 Adding to the mystery, the hole looked like it came from a drill.
 As NPR reported in September, Russian officials believe the leak "was likely caused by a human hand."